JarnoRFB/thesis-template/README.md

 * yellow: important points
 * red: terms you don't understand
 * pink: references you want to add to your collection
-* grey: references you wanted and have added your collection
+* grey: references you wanted and have added to your collection

 ## Contributing